jloucel/Elm/README.md

 This is a simple project to illustrate the use of the Elm programming language.
 Check out the demo [here](https://jloucel.github.io/Elm/).

 Elm is a purely functional programming language developed for use in web browsers that compiles to HTML, CSS, and JavaScript.
 It boasts superior performance and no runtime exceptions.
+If you are familiar with object oriented programming you may find the functional approach challenging at first as you will have to change the way you conceptualize data and state, but that's part of the adventure!

-You can (and should) review the examples and even integrate Elm features into your existing site by embedding into JavaScript!
+You can (and should) review the examples and even try integrating some Elm features into your existing site by embedding into JavaScript!
 Check it out [here](http://elm-lang.org/).
 You can also take advantage of an active community on [Reddit](https://www.reddit.com/r/elm/) and [Slack](http://elmlang.herokuapp.com/) to help you get started.

 ### *Getting Started*

 Understanding Elm Architecture.
-Every interactive Elm program is based around three main parts:
+Every interactive Elm program is composed around three main parts:

 - Model - maintains state
 - View - update state